Download our Verruca Treatment information pack

 What are verrucae?

-A verruca is a plantar wart (plantar means that it appears on the sole of the foot).
-Plantar warts appear flattened in shape when compared to other warts; this is because of the pressure caused by standing and walking.
+A verruca is a wart on the foot which is caused by a virus.
+Verruca on the feet appear flattened in shape when compared to other warts; this is because of the pressure caused by standing and walking.
 A verruca is a localised viral infection that affects the epidermis (the top layer of skin), caused by the Human Papilloma Virus (HPV).
 A common misconception is that verruca have roots, this is false.
 Verrucae do not have roots, instead what 'appears' to be the root is actually a cluster of tiny blood vessels.

 What causes verrucae?

-Verrucae are caused by the Human Papilloma virus (HPV).
-The virus invades the skin through direct skin-on-skin contact, as well as indirect contact (e.g. towels and the floor communal areas).
-The virus then enters the top layer of the epidermis (the stratum corneum) through any abrasion that may be present on the skin; once it has entered it then begins to multiply.
+The HPV virus invades the skin through direct (skin to skin) or indirect contact (e.g. towels and the floor of communal areas).
+The virus then enters the top layer of the epidermis through any abrasion that may be present on the skin; once it has entered it then begins to multiply.
 The HPV virus causes a reaction in the skin; the result is an over-production of keratin (a protein found in the skin) and it is this which gives a verruca its rough, cauliflower appearance.

 Who gets a verruca?